mleiwe/mlops-zoomcamp/cohorts/2024/03-orchestration/homework.md

 We'll use [the same NYC taxi dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), the **Yellow** taxi data for 2023.

+To see my code please look at the [linked pipeline](./Practice/mlops/mlops/homework_03)

 ## Question 1.
 Run Mage

 First, let's run Mage with Docker Compose.
 Follow the quick start guideline.